Thames Television: From 1992

 Thames Television was involved in an attempt to win the new Channel 5 licence when it was first advertised in early 1992.
 Thames was the main shareholder in a consortium (alongside Warner Bros.
 Television and others) called Channel Five Holdings.
 The consortium became the only bidder for the licence in December 1992 after two other groups dropped out.
 However, the ITC rejected the bid as a result of concerns about its business plan and investor backing.
 The deadline was therefore extended twice before the licence was handed to Channel 5 Broadcasting Limited.

 On 1 November 1992, a new satellite station called UK Gold was launched as a joint venture between Thames and BBC Enterprises, to show repeats of shows from both broadcasters.
 Thames's share was bought out by Flextech in 1996.

 After its loss of the ITV franchise on 31 December 1992, Thames continued as an independent production company for another ten years.
 This Is Your Life ran on ITV for 25 years until 1994 when the network cancelled it and the series was recommissioned by the BBC, with Thames continuing to produce it.
 The corporation ended the series in 2003.
+(Note: It was revived once again, this time by ITV Productions and SMG Productions for ITV in 2007, hosted by Sir Trevor McDonald, but failed after one series.)
 The Bill continued on ITV until 2010.

 Following the loss of Thames's franchise, the Euston Road base of Thames was sold off and demolished.
 The site of the studios is currently occupied by Triton Square and the registered headquarters of the British operation of Spanish bank Santander.
 The studios at Teddington were sold to a management buy-out team and were part of the Pinewood Group, owners of both Pinewood and Shepperton Studios.